Skip to content

 Infotainment and audio

-Most trims get Skoda’s fantastic Virtual Cockpit instrument cluster, with a crisp screen taking the place of conventional analogue dials.
+All trims now get Skoda’s fantastic Virtual Cockpit instrument cluster, with a crisp screen taking the place of conventional analogue dials.
 It’s a system that’s easy to follow and isn’t packed with unnecessary information, and we’d also pick a car that features it because it makes the interior feel a lot more up-to-date.

 Rear seat space